Greek Resources

 Everyone hates grammar.
 Language courses claim you can, and should, skip it.
 I do not recommend you skip grammar.
 Instead, I recommend you learn it.
 Get it over with.
 Rip the band-aid off.

-For grammar, I highly recommend Madrigal’s Magic Key to Spanish, by Margarita Madrigal.
-The book is fantastic.
 In one volume, you will learn all the grammar you need to learn.
-Because this book covers all of the important topics for Spanish grammar, I would count this book as two years of high school Spanish.
+Because this book covers all of the important topics for Greek grammar, I would count this book as two years of high school Greek.

 Some time ago, I took students through the book.
 Those classes are still available here: https://dwanethomas.com/previous-classes-4/.
-There are also tests available for each chapter.
+There are also tests available for the first ten, or so, chapters.
 Students simply take the test at the end of each chapter and this site will grade the test immediately.

 Listening

-Right away, you should start listening to Spanish.
+Right away, you should start listening to Greek.
 Do not worry if you cannot understand what you are hearing.
 You are getting the sound of the language into your head.
+You can listen to the gospel of Matthew for free right here on Librivox: https://librivox.org/to-euaggelio-tou-matthaiou-pe-puy-1003/

 Reading